-Enter the weight and height into the calculator to determine the Body Surface Area (BSA) using the Dubois formula.
-This calculator helps in estimating the BSA which is often used in medical settings to calculate drug dosages and medical indicators.
+Enter the weight and height into the calculator to determine the Body Surface Area (BSA) using the Du Bois formula.
+This calculator helps estimate BSA, which is sometimes used in clinical calculations.

 Dubois Formula